Motown: Los Angeles: 1972–1998

 After the songwriting trio Holland–Dozier–Holland left the label in 1967 over royalty-payment disputes, Norman Whitfield became the company's top producer, turning out hits for the Temptations, Marvin Gaye, Gladys Knight & the Pips and Rare Earth.
 In the meantime Berry Gordy established Motown Productions, a television subsidiary which produced TV specials for the Motown artists, including TCB, with Diana Ross & the Supremes and the Temptations, Diana! with Diana Ross, and Goin' Back to Indiana with the Jackson 5.
 The company loosened its production rules, allowing some of its longtime artists the opportunity to write and produce more of their own material.
 This resulted in the recordings of successful and critically acclaimed albums such as Marvin Gaye's What's Going On (1971) and Let's Get it On (1973), and Stevie Wonder's Music of My Mind (1972), Talking Book (1972), and Innervisions (1973).

 Motown had established branch offices in both New York City and Los Angeles during the mid-1960s, and by 1969 had begun gradually moving more of its operations to Los Angeles.
 On June 14, 1972, the company announced it was moving all of its operations to Los Angeles.
 A number of artists moved with the label, among them Martha Reeves, the Four Tops, Gladys Knight & the Pips and many of the Funk Brothers studio band, while others stayed behind in Detroit or left the company for other reasons.
-By re-locating, Motown aimed chiefly to branch out into the motion-picture industry, and Motown Productions got its start in film by turning out two hit-vehicles for Diana Ross: the Billie Holiday biographical film Lady Sings the Blues (1972), and Mahogany (1975).
+By re-locating, Motown aimed chiefly to branch out into the motion-picture industry, and Motown Productions got its start in film by turning out two vehicles for Diana Ross: the hit Billie Holiday biographical film Lady Sings the Blues (1972), and Mahogany (1975).
 Other Motown films would include Scott Joplin (1977), Thank God It's Friday (1978), The Wiz (1978) and The Last Dragon (1985).
 Ewart Abner, who had been associated with Motown since the 1960s, became its president in 1973.

 John McClain, an A&M Records executive, opined that Motown leaving its birth city marked a decline in the label's quality.
 "Something happened when [Motown] left Detroit and came to [Los Angeles]," he said.
 "They quit being innovators and started following trends.
 Before, Berry had a much more hands-on approach.
 And maybe you lose some of your desire after you get to a certain level financially."